Iteration burndown chart: Tips for effective use

 Time-consuming and manual process

 Although creating a burndown chart in Excel is easy, entering data manually requires more time and effort.
 This makes the work repetitive and tiresome after a certain point.
+Excel and Google Sheets are widely used for basic burndown visualization, allowing users to create a line chart with days on the x-axis and remaining effort on the y-axis.

 Unable to give insights into the types of issues